james-grant1/tex_vars/README.md

 # tex_vars
 Include variables within latex

-Example of how to include variables within latex using pythontex
+Example of how to include variables within latex using pythontex based on [this](https://tex.stackexchange.com/questions/122003/is-there-a-pythontex-equivalent-to-sexpr-in-r)

 Two example cases are given: